ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Internet of Things

-The Internet of Things (IoT) has been posing threats to networks and national infrastructures because of existing weak security in devices.
+The Internet of Things (IoT) has been posing threats to critical infrastructure because of weak security in devices.
-It is very desirable that IoT devices can prevent malware from manipulating actuators (e.g., unlocking a door), or stealing or modifying sensitive data such as authentication credentials in the device.
+It is desirable that IoT devices can prevent malware from manipulating actuators (e.g., unlocking a door), or stealing or modifying sensitive data, such as authentication credentials in the device.
 A TEE can be the best way to implement such IoT security functions.

-TEEs could be used to store variety of sensitive data for IoT devices.
-For example, a TEE could be used in smart door locks to store a user's biometric information for identification, and for protecting access the locking mechanism.

 ## Confidential Cloud Computing